 Mr Harrison is involved in surfing, climbing and the Duke of Edinburgh award scheme.

-In 2013-14 and 2014-15 we entered a senior team into the EES (Engineering Education Scheme) event.
-The teams designed and made a Laser Transportation System and a Doppler Speed Camera and their entries were highly commended.
+Since 2013 we have entered a senior team into the EES (Engineering Education Scheme) event.
+Some of the projects have included designing and making a Laser Transportation System and a Doppler Speed Camera and entries are always highly commended.